 What about hazing?

 Hazing is against the law.
 Rites and traditions vary from chapter to chapter.
 Some are secret, but none should involve abuse of any kind.
 Please report anything of this nature to the Office for Fraternity/Sorority Life and Student Engagement.
-IUP’s official hazing policy.
+IUP’s anti-hazing policy.

 Are Greeks different from anyone else?

 Not really.
 Those in position to compare, like faculty advisors, say members behave (and occasionally misbehave) no differently than other students.
-Greeks are typically more involved, and therefore, better at managing their time.
-Yet, without letters on sweatshirts, Greek students look just like everybody else.
+Fraternities and sororities are typically more involved, and therefore, better at managing their time.
+Yet, without letters on sweatshirts, fraternity and sorority students look just like everybody else.

 What leadership experience will I get?

-Fraternities and sororities govern themselves (within guidelines from IUP and their national organizations), keep their own books, and plan menus and events.
+Fraternities and sororities govern themselves (within guidelines from IUP and their national organizations), keep their own books, plan events, and manage their chapters.
 Community and business leaders often cite the fraternity/sorority experience as a valuable training ground for challenges in later life.
 The leadership opportunities available are plentiful.
 You can cater your experiences to match your personal or professional goals.
 Often you are able to take on a leadership role right after joining.

 Would I lose touch with friends who choose not to join?